i2metaverse/i2m/docs/index.md

 # Charter Document for
-## Intelligent Immersification in the Metaverse (IIM) ACM Chapter
+## Intelligent Immersification in the Metaverse (I2M) ACM Chapter

-This document will be used to outline the structure, vision/mission, and activities of the Intelligent Immersion in the Metaverse (IIM) ACM Chapter.
+This document will be used to outline the structure, vision/mission, and activities of the Intelligent Immersion in the Metaverse (I2M) ACM Chapter.

 The immediate goal is to officially establish IIM as an ACM Virtual Chapter.
 - note that traditional ACM chapters are geographically based, but virtual chapters are based on a common interest or theme